ionic-team/ionic-docs/src/content/faq/glossary.md

   <section id="es2016-es7">
     <a href="#es2016-es7"><h3>ES2016/ES7</h3></a>
-    <p>This version of JavaScript added a number of new features to the language, including Array.includes and the exponentiation operator.
+    <p>This version of JavaScript added a number of new features to the language, including <code>Array.includes</code> and the exponentiation operator.
 This version of JavaScript is fully supported by all evergreen browsers (Chrome, Safari, Firefox and Edge)</p>
   </section>

   <section id="es2017-es8">
     <a href="#es2017-es8"><h3>ES2017/ES8</h3></a>
     <p>This version of JavaScript is the latest standard.
 It is currently in the final stage before becoming the new official standard.
-This spec includes Async/Await (already in all evergreen browsers) and shared memory / atomics.</p>
+This spec includes Async/Await (already in all evergreen browsers) and shared memory/atomics.</p>
   </section>

   <section id="genymotion">